 In the Junior Years (Prep - Year 5): Students will follow the Australian Curriculum syllabus documents for English, Mathematics, Science, Humanities and Social Sciences, The Arts, HPE and Languages.
 In 2016 we will be implementing Version 8 Australian Curriculum for Learning Areas.
 This rollout will be completed in 2017.
 The tenth Learning Area is Religion, where we follow the Brisbane Guidelines.
 Curriculum content and achievement standards are made explicit within the Australian Curriculum.
 Junior Years staff are responsible for the selection of the most suitable pedagogical approach for the students within their care.
 This ensures the best possible teaching and learning opportunities can take place at all times.

-For more detailed information about Mathematics in the Junior Years, please view the Junior Years handbook Junior Years Handbook
+For more detailed information about Mathematics in the Junior Years, please view the Curriculum Guide.

 In the Middle Years (Years 6 – 9): The Mathematics curriculum reflects the Australian Curriculum Assessment and Reporting Authority (ACARA) National Curriculum.
 Mathematics is now taught and assessed using four strands;

 - Number – Place value, integers, real numbers and financial mathematics

 - Algebra – Linear Equations and Linear Functions